nateswart/nateswart.github.io/_posts/2014-10-30-creating-weekday-only-ios-reminders.md

 > Remember to pack a lunch on weekdays

-Siri will offer to create the reminder for you and it will have a custom repeat setting. once created you wont be able to view/edit the repeat settings in Reminders, but thats not a huge deal since it's sinple enough to ask Siri to create you a new one!
+Siri will offer to create the reminder for you and it will have a custom repeat setting. once created you wont be able to view/edit the repeat settings in Reminders, but thats not a huge deal since it's simple enough to ask Siri to create you a new one!